andreanisme/CSS-isme/README.md

 - Use @extend and @mixin to keep code nice and lean

 ## The legal bit
 Use how you want.
-We’d love to see how it’s being used, so do tell.
+I’d love to see how it’s being used, so do tell.